What kid doesn’t love getting exercise?

 Whether that’s running around like a maniac, or pedaling around on a bike or trike through the neighborhood, kids have a lot of energy they need to burn, and a lot of curiosity about the world that needs to be satisfied.

-Children’s exercise bikes are a relatively new and awesome way to keep young kids active on rainy days, when you (the parent) is busy with inside responsibilities, or if you live in a neighborhood where playing outside is unsafe or inconvenient.
+Children’s exercise bikes are a relatively new and awesome way to keep young kids active on rainy days, when you (the parent) are busy with inside responsibilities, trying to work out yourself, or if you live in a neighborhood where playing outside is unsafe or inconvenient.

 If you’re looking for the best exercise bike for kids, here are my top picks: